Chatham University Student Honor Code Procedure

 - Creative Sanction: The Student Honor Code Committee or University official may determine an alternate sanction as long as the severity of the sanction is, in its view, commensurate with the severity of the Honor Code violation.

-- Behavioral Contract: This details a contractual agreement between the student and the Conduct Board that outlines conditions for his/her behavior while involved in a specific area of campus life.
+- Behavioral Contract: This details a contractual agreement between the Student Honor Code Committee or University official that outlines conditions for their behavior while involved in a specific area of campus life.
 This can include mandatory professional assessments, restriction of use of University facilities and parental notification.
-Should a behavioral contract be broken, the board may recommend more severe sanctions.
+Should a behavioral contract be broken, more severe sanctions may be recommended.

 - University Dismissal: An involuntary separation of the student from the institution for misconduct.
 It is less than permanent in nature and does not imply or state a minimum separation time.